-As an example, the moving expense deduction for work-related relocations allows you to deduct the full cost of your move provided you meet the deduction-specific requirements.
-You don’t need to reduce the deduction when your AGI reaches certain levels.
-Similarly, the alimony payments you make to a former spouse are fully deductible irrespective of your AGI.
+As an example, the student loan interest deduction allows you to deduct the interest paid on qualified student loans provided you meet the deduction-specific requirements.
+Similarly, the qualified self-employed health insurance payment are fully deductible irrespective of your AGI.

 Below the line deductions